raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 ---

-- On Windows, macOS and Linux, you can install the latest Thonny or update an existing version.
+- On Windows, macOS and Linux, you can install the latest Thonny IDE or update an existing version.
 - In a web-browser, navigate to [thonny.org](https://thonny.org/).
 - In the top right hand corner of the browser window, you will see download links for Windows and macOS, and instructions for Linux.
 - Download the relevant files and run them to install Thonny.

 ![IMAGE OF THONNY SITE ADD DAY OF RELEASE](IMAGE)

 --- /collapse ---

 --- task ---